Feeling Out of Control Around Food? Here’s Why

 …Or because of hormonal issues or imbalances

-Blood sugar dysregulation can certainly impact your relationship with food.
+Blood sugar dysregulation can undoubtedly impact your relationship with food.
 When you’re not able to use the glucose you’re consuming as well as you did before, it can be a disorienting experience.
-I commonly see this in folks struggling with insulin-resistant PCOS, but it’s common in other people as well (see: Type II Diabetes.)
+I commonly see this in folks struggling with insulin-resistant PCOS, but it’s common in other people as well (see: Type II Diabetes).

-Many people report their binge eating is worse or they are more susceptible to binge or emotional eating when they’re menstruating or the week or two before that.
-Generally, this is due to a combination of restrained eating and feeling hungrier due to the processes happening in your body.
-People who don’t diet do not tend to feel more out of control around food when they’re experiencing normal hormonal fluctuations.
+Many people report their binge eating is worse, or they are more susceptible to binge or emotional eating when they’re menstruating or the week or two before that.
+Generally, this is due to a combination of restrained eating and increased hunger driven by processes in your body.
+People who don’t diet don’t tend to feel more out of control around food during normal hormonal fluctuations.

-It’s also possible that your overall diet lacks nutrient variety
+It’s also possible that your overall diet lacks variety in nutrients.

-Lastly and less commonly, lack of nutrient variety can also lead to feeling out of control around food.
+Lastly and less commonly, a lack of nutrient variety can also lead to feeling out of control around food.
 Many people think of micronutrient deficiencies, like iron or B12, when they think of this.
 But it’s also possible to be deficient in macronutrients, namely carbohydrates, fat, and protein, or overall energy.
-Eating enough food is a great safeguard against this, but it’s still possible to under-eat a macronutrient for your body’s needs even if you’re technically meeting your energy requirements.
+Eating enough food is an excellent safeguard against this.
+However, it’s still possible to under-eat a macronutrient to meet your body’s needs, even if you’re technically meeting your energy requirements.

 What questions do you have about feeling out of control around food?